PyThaiNLP/wisesight-sentiment/README.md

 - A human annotator put his/her best effort to assign just one label, out of three, to a message.
 - A message can be ambiguous.
 When possible, the judgement will be based solely on the text itself.
   - In some situation, like when the context is missing, the annotator may have to rely on his/her own world knowledge and just guess.
-  - In some cases, the human annotator may have an access to the message's context, like an image.
+  - In some cases, the human annotator may have access to the message's context, like an image.
     These additional information are not included as part of this corpus.
 - Agreement, enjoyment, and satisfaction are positive.
 Disagreement, sadness, and disappointment are negative.
 - Showing interest in a topic or in a product is counted as positive.
-  - In this sense, a question about a particular product could has a positive sentiment value, if it shows the interest in the product.
+  - In this sense, a question about a particular product could have a positive sentiment value, if it shows the interest in the product.
 - Saying that other product or service is better is counted as negative.
 - General information or news title tend to be counted as neutral.